 I invested in buying a leasehold flat in Pencader, conveyancing having been completed in 2006.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Similar properties in Pencader with an extended lease are worth £216,000.
 The ground rent is £50 invoiced annually.
 The lease ceases on 21st October 2089

-With 69 years unexpired the likely cost is going to be between £9,500 and £11,000 plus costs.
+With 69 years remaining on your lease we estimate the premium for your lease extension to range between £9,500 and £11,000 plus legals.

 The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
 You should not use the figures in a Notice of Claim or as an informal offer.
 There are no doubt additional concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
 You should not take any other action based on this information without first seeking the advice of a professional.